maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/30-orange-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 - [한국어/Korean](https://www.ocvote.com/vc/web/ko)

-Tagalog and Persian versions of ballots and polling place information may be available at some selected precincts.
+Tagalog/Filipino and Persian/Farsi versions of ballots and polling place information may be available at some selected precincts.

 For more information on language assistance contact the [Orange County Elections Bilingual Specialists](https://www.ocvote.com/community/bilingual-outreach-info/bilingual-community-program-specialists/).